Have you have ever suspected you could stand out from the pack if only you had the right guidance and mentoring? Yes!? Then read on.

 What is it?

-The Startup Challenge is a one year project designed to take teens on a journey of self-discovery, deep learning, collaborative action, and leadership training.
-Weekly video calls and inventor study hall hours provide consistent feedback, while face-to-face events foster strong relationships and enhance learning.
+The Innovation Challenge is a one year project designed to take teens on a journey of self-discovery, deep learning, collaborative action, and leadership training.
+Weekly video calls and project working hours provide consistent feedback, while face-to-face events foster strong relationships and enhance learning.

 When Will Students Attend?

-Students are asked to budget time for the weekly 1.5 hr video call (time TBD when group forms) as well as 3-6 hours a week to collaborate, work on their project, and invest in personal development.
-There are also three face-to-face events planned in August, November, and April spanning three-four days each.
+Students are required to budget time for the weekly 2 hr video call (time TBD when group forms) as well as 8-10 hours a week to collaborate, work on their project, and invest in personal development.
+There are also three mandatory face-to-face events in Oct, Feb, and June spanning 5 days each over a long weekend.

 Where will it be?

-The weekly calls will occur via video conferencing and face-to-face events in California.
+The weekly calls will occur via Zoom video conferencing with face-to-face events in California and/or the eastern Tennessee area.

 Why the Startup Challenge?

 One of the biggest mistakes high school students make is relying solely on grades to get into the University of their choosing.
-High grades alone do not cut it anymore.
-A Capstone project will make your child stand out in a stack of straight “A” transcripts.
+High grades do not cut it anymore.
+A capstone project will make you stand out in a stack of straight “A” transcripts.

-Along the way, your child will work with a like-minded group of gifted peers.
-Together, they will support and encourage each other to create excellent and elegant solutions.
-Combined with mentoring and guidance from a Ph.D. physicist, your student will learn to accomplish outstanding results across a lifetime.
+Along the way, you will work with a like-minded group of amazing peers.
+Together, you will support and encourage each other to create proactive solutions.
+Combined with mentoring and guidance from a PhD physicist and other industry professionals, you will learn to accomplish outstanding results across a lifetime.

 Still Need More Information?